Elizachem/SMRT_transfer/README.md

 The only requirements are to be familiar with the basic syntax of the *R* language, PC with Internet connection and *Windows* OS (desirable), [*RStudio*](https://www.rstudio.com/products/rstudio/download/) and [*R*](https://cloud.r-project.org/) (≥ 4.0.0).

 # Contact
-Please send any comments or questions you may have to the author (*Ms. Elizaveta Fedorova*), email: elizaveta.chemi@gmail.com, ORCID: 0000-0002-5774-7901.
+Please send any comments or questions you may have to the author (*Ms. Elizaveta Fedorova* :wave:), email: elizaveta.chemi@gmail.com, ORCID: 0000-0002-5774-7901.